panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 }
 ```

-With the dependencies properly set, `useEffect()` updates the closure as soon as `count` changes.
+With the *dependencies properly set*, `useEffect()` updates the closure as soon as `count` changes.

 [Open the fixed demo](https://codesandbox.io/s/stale-closure-use-effect-fixed-2-ybv47) and click a few times increase.
 The console will log the actual value of `count`.

 ![React Stale Closure Fixed](./images/react-stale-closure-fixed.png)

 Proper management of hooks dependencies is an efficient way to solve the stale closure problem.

-I recommend to enable [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), which detects the forgotten dependencies.
+I recommend enabling [eslint-plugin-react-hooks](https://www.npmjs.com/package/eslint-plugin-react-hooks), which detects forgotten dependencies.

-### 3.2 useState()
+On a side note, sometimes you can use a [ref](/react-useref-guide/) instead of a state in a React component.
+A ref is a mutable object whose value you access using `ref.current`, thus it's a benefit because you cannot get a stale closure on a ref. `ref.current` always evaluates to the actual value of the ref.

+## 4. State closure in useState()

 The component `<DelayedCount>` has 1 button *Increase async* that increments the counter asynchronously with 1 second delay.